DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.md

 slackChannel=%23slackbot

 # specifying webdriver.chrome.driver is optional.
-# if not specified, WebDriver will search your path for chromedriver.
+# if not specified, WebDriver will search your path for the chromedriver executable.
 webdriver.chrome.driver=/Users/dino/Applications/chromedriver

 ```